BrianRisheim/Google_Capstone_Cyclistic/README.md

 **Additional Information**

-The original files were stored on my local desktop.
-From there the file paths were associated so we could upload the data to RStudio.
+The raw data files were housed on my personal computer.
+I set up the file pathways appropriately to facilitate importing the data into RStudio for examination